ibrahimrifatcse/python-projects/Readme.md

+## here top 10  project ideas that involve various data structures and algorithms:
+1. Implement a sorting algorithm visualizer that allows users to input a list of integers and see how various sorting algorithms sort the list in real-time.
+2. Build a binary search tree that allows users to add and delete nodes, and search for nodes based on their values.
+3. Create a program that uses a hash table to store and search for key-value pairs, such as a dictionary.
+4. Implement a graph traversal algorithm (e.g. BFS, DFS) to solve a maze or find the shortest path between two points in a maze.
+5. Design a program that uses dynamic programming to solve a specific problem, such as the knapsack problem or the longest common subsequence problem.
+6. Build a program that uses a priority queue to schedule tasks based on their priority levels.
+7. Develop a compression algorithm that uses techniques such as Huffman coding or run-length encoding.
+8. Create a program that uses a suffix tree to find patterns in a large text file.
+9. Build a program that uses a red-black tree or AVL tree to maintain a sorted list of data that can be updated dynamically.
+10. Develop a program that uses a neural network to predict future values of a time series dataset, such as stock prices or weather patterns.

+As you work on these projects, you can gradually increase the complexity and use multiple data structures and algorithms together to solve more complex problems.
+Good luck with your portfolio!

 ##  here are 20 more Python projects that will take you from beginner to intermediate level, building on your knowledge of data structures and algorithms:
 1. Calculator: Build a basic calculator using stack data structure, without GUI.
 2. Todo List: Implement a to-do list manager with linked list data structure, without GUI.